DataDog/hiring-engineers/answers.md

 * **Personal Health** - take health devices that expose data as an API to feed into a Dashboard to track weight, daily activity (ala fitbit), or medical monitoring devices ( heart rates or glucose levels).
   - Track weekly high-low
   - Send weekly summary to medical professional
-  - Add alerts for high/low, anomolys, and/or rising value
+  - Add alerts for high/low, anomalies, and/or rising value
   - Positive reinforcement alerts/notifications for goals reached

 * **Personal Wealth Management** - hook up your portfolio (stocks, bonds, checking, banking) to keep track of your wealth.
-   - Monitor stocks and alert on anomolies in the stock price :money_with_wings:
+   - Monitor stocks and alert on anomalies in the stock price :money_with_wings:
    - Monitor Credit Card spending patterns and add payment notifications